CCI "Big 4" 9mm Shotshells - TheFirearmGuy

 Quick Summary

-CCI Big 4 9mm shotshells use #4 shot with a 1000 fps velocity for pest control.
-While effective on soft targets, they did not reliably cycle a Smith & Wesson M&P 9 Compact.
-Pattern tests showed a 5-inch spread at 10 feet, widening significantly at 15 feet.
+CCI Big 4 9mm shotshells feature #4 shot, a red cap, and 1000 fps velocity for pest control.
+However, they did not reliably cycle a Smith & Wesson M&P 9 Compact.
+Pattern tests showed a tight 5-inch spread at 10 feet but wider spread at 15 feet, with limited penetration.

 Chapters